Max Planck Insitute for Biology

 Faculty in: TIPP, IMPRS

-The widespread and convergent evolution of pectinolytic mutualisms in leaf beetles provides a highly tractable model to characterize the molecular and biochemical currencies contributing to the evolution of folivory across the Metazoa, with applications that extend to ruminants and folivorous animal groups.
-Our work is integrative in nature, combining genomics and fieldwork with chemical ecology and developmental biology to understand the origin of microbe-beetle interactions and the adaptive impact of pectin degradation for folivores.
+The widespread and convergent evolution of pectinolytic mutualisms in leaf beetles provides a highly tractable model to characterize the molecular and biochemical currencies contributing to the evolution of folivory across the Metazoa.
+Our work is integrative in nature, combining genomics and fieldwork with chemical ecology and developmental biology to understand the origin and molecular evolution of obligate symbioses.

 Available PhD Projects